 Lewin NA, Nelson LS.
 Dermatologic principles.
 In: Nelson LS, Lewin NA, Howland MA, Hoffman RS, Goldfrank LR, Flomenbaum NE, eds.
 Goldfrank's Toxicologic Emergencies.
 9th ed.
 New York, NY: McGraw Hill Medical; 2011:chap 29.

 Wax PM, Wong SC.
 Hydrocarbons and volatile substances.
 In: Tintinalli JE, Stapczynski JS, Ma OJ, Cline DM, Cydulka RK, Meckler GD, eds.
 Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
-New York, NY: McGraw-Hill Medical, 2011:chap 194.
+New York, NY: McGraw-Hill Education/Medical, 2011:chap 194.

 Review Date 10/2/2016